telamon/survive.click/README.md

 They need to be given free access to clean fresh data.

-If we think of the combined super computer mentioned above as an ant colony, it is easier to imagine a self-organising hyper system.
+If we think of the combined super computer mentioned above as an ant colony, it is easier to imagine the self-organising hyper system that I am about to propose.

 This game is but one type of ant that inhabits the imagined hive.
 It has a single purpose to generate cryptograpihcally unique data (pebbles) in order to survive.